emilniklas/colonel/README.md

   )
 ]

+// To make sure that the command always receives a
+// complete `GreetOptions` object, and not a
+// `Partial<GreetOptions>`, we need to start with
+// a complete object and apply changes to that.
+//
+// So we provide an object with the default options.
+// If an option can be undefined and not have a
+// default value, the interface must declare that
+// with `field?: Type` or `field: Type | undefined`. const defaultOptions: GreetOptions = {
+  name: 'Universe',
+  age: 4.5e9
+}

 // We can now assemble our option providers and the
-// command with a `CommandHandler`. const greetHandler = new CommandHandler<GreetOptions>( new GreetCommand(), optionsProviders
+// command with a `CommandHandler`. const greetHandler = new CommandHandler<GreetOptions>( new GreetCommand(), defaultOptions, optionsProviders
 )